American Indian languages

 Women tattooed lines on their chins, while men tattooed their arms.

-Achumawi women sometimes wore beaded necklaces, and Achumawi men wore shell jewelry in their pierced ears and noses.
+Achumawi women sometimes wore beaded necklaces, and Achumawi men wore bone or shell ornaments in their pierced ears and noses.

 Today, some Achumawi people still wear moccasins or beaded jewelry, but they wear modern clothes like jeans instead of grass skirts.